Empirical Analysis of Pull Requests for Google Summer of Code: Threats to Validity

 \subsection{Construct Validity}

 Construct validity refers to whether the measures used in the study accurately capture the concepts or phenomena being investigated.
 In this case, the key constructs are the themes extracted from pull request titles, descriptions, and review comments.
-The following represent the construct validity threats. \begin{itemize} \item \textbf{NLP limitations in identifying themes.} The natural language processing (NLP) techniques used in the study, such as keyword extraction, tokenization, and topic modelling may not fully capture the nuances and context of review comments.
-For instance, comments that use implicit language, technical jargon, or sarcasm might be misinterpreted by simple keyword-based approaches.
+The following represent the construct validity threats. \begin{itemize} \item \textbf{NLP limitations in identifying themes.} The natural language processing (NLP) techniques used in the study, such as keyword extraction, tokenization, and topic modeling may not fully capture the nuances and context of review comments.
+For instance, comments that use implicit language, technical jargon, or sarcasm might be misinterpreted by keyword-based approaches.
 To minimize this threat, we manually validate a sample of comments.
-However, improving the NLP model by incorporating more advanced models (e.g., transformer-based models) could improve accuracy in capturing nuanced feedback.
+However, incorporating more advanced models (e.g., transformer-based models) could improve the accuracy of capturing nuanced feedback.

 \item \textbf{Pull request descriptions may not fully capture the nature of changes.} Pull request descriptions vary widely in quality and completeness.
-Some pull request may lack detailed explanations of the changes, leading to incomplete or inaccurate summary of tasks. \end{itemize}
+Some pull request may lack detailed explanations of the changes, leading to incomplete or inaccurate summaries of tasks. \end{itemize}